Albanians in Greece

 Albanians in Greece (Shqiptarët në Greqi; Αλβανοί στην Ελλάδα) are people of Albanian ethnicity or ancestry who live in or originate from areas within modern Greece.
 They are divided into distinct communities as a result of different waves of migration.
 Albanians first migrated into Greece during the late 13th century.
 The descendants of populations of Albanian origin who settled in Greece during the Middle Ages are the Arvanites, who have been fully assimilated into the Greek nation and self-identify as Greeks.
 Today, they still maintain their distinct subdialect of Tosk Albanian, known as Arvanitika, although it is endangered as the younger generations no longer speak it due to language attrition.

 The Chams are an Albanian group from the coastal parts of Epirus, in northwestern Greece and the southernmost part of Albania.
 The Chams of Muslim faith were expelled from Epirus during World War II after large parts of their population collaborated with the Axis occupation forces.
 Greek Orthodox Albanian communities have been assimilated into the Greek nation.

 Alongside these two groups, a large wave of economic migrants from Albania entered Greece after the fall of Communism (1991) and forms the largest expatriate community in the country.
 They form the largest migrant group in Greece.
 A portion of these immigrants avoid declaring as Albanian in order to avoid prejudices and exclusion.
-These Albanian newcomers may resort to self-assimilation tactics such as changing their Albanian name to Greek ones and, if they are Muslim their religion from Islam to Orthodoxy: Some Albanians with a Muslim background may change their names in order to avoid problems in predominately Orthodox Christian Greece.
+These Albanian newcomers may resort to self-assimilation tactics such as changing their Albanian name to Greek ones, and if they are Muslim, their religion from Islam to Orthodoxy.
 Through this, they hope to attain easier access to visas and naturalisation.
 After migration to Greece, most are baptized and integrated.

-While Greece does not record ethnicity on censuses, Albanians form the largest ethnic minority and top immigrant population in the country.
-As of 2022, Albanian permit holders in Greece have decreased to emigration to wealtheir countries, with only 291,868 Albanians having legal permits.
+While Greece does not record ethnicity on censuses, Albanians form the largest non-Greek ethnic community and the top immigrant population in the country.
+As of 2019, Greece was the second top destination for Albanians, as movement to Greece constituted 35.3% of total Albanian immigration.
+Albanian immigrants are the largest immigrant community in Greece.
+In recent years many Albanian workers and their families have left Greece for other countries in Europe in search of better prospects.
+In 2022, the number of Albanian citizens in Greece with a valid residency permit was 291,868; down from 422,954 in 2021.
+As of 2022, in total, there might have been more than 500,000 Albanian immigrants and their children who received Greek citizenship over the years.

+History

+Middle ages

+In the late spring of 1359, Nikephoros II Orsini, the last despot of Epirus of the Orsini dynasty, fought against the Albanians near river Acheloos, Aetolia.
+The victory of the Albanian tribes in the Battle of Achelous left Epirus open to increasing Albanian migration.
+Albanian tribes soon conquered most of the region, except for Ioannina.
+Arta was captured in 1367 or shortly after, becoming the centre of the Despotate of Arta, which lasted until 1416.